tstueven/nd013-c1-vision/Writeup.md

 The plot below shows the distribution of the different object classes.
 As can be seen, the majority (282049, 73.69%) of the objects are vehicles and there is also a still a considerable amount of pedestrains (97990, 25.60%).
 Cyclists, though, there are only few (2725, 0.71%).
 This is not so surpring as these data were taken mostly in large American cities, but might be a big problem for using the data in an area where cyclists are more common.
 Luckily, there are also some cyclists (744, 0.90%) in the validation data.

 ![alt text][training_data_dist]

+## Training
+### Reference experiment
+[reference_training]: ./writeup_images/reference_training.png "Reference Training"
+[batch_10_training]: ./writeup_images/batch10_training.png "Batchsize 10"

+_This section details the results of the reference experiment._

+As a reference the original pipeline file was used as the starting point.
+This then was modified via the script described in section [Pipeline Config](#pipeline-config).
+The pipline can be found in `pipeline_files/pipeline_reference.config`.
+The result was awful.

+![alt text][reference_training]

+The localization loss did on average not change too much, but the classification loss, after staying relatively low for a while, exploded and never recovered.

+### Improve on the reference
+_This section should highlights the different strategies adopted to improve your model._

+#### Batch size
+The first thing I did to improve the results was to choose a larger batch size as 2 seems really small to me.
+My first intuition was to use the model's default which is 64.
+Unfortunately, this was too much for my GPU memory.
+What was still within limits is a natch size of 10 and that's what I usen then.
+The pipline can be found in` pipeline_files/pipeline_batch10.config`.

+![alt text][batch_10_training]

+As can be seen from teh plots above, the results improved tremendously.

+#### Model choice
+The next thing I tried was a different model.
+The [model zoo website](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) provides helpful information about model performance.
+From these data i decided the EfficientDet D1 640x640 looks promising as it is build for the same input size and leads to better results without a big loss in performance.

+Unfortunately, despite some effort, I did not manage to get it running.
+Training would just stop before it really started and I could not find the reason for this.

+#### Droput
+What I also tested was if the performance could be improved by dropout.
+The loss in the plot above seemed to have reached a plateau and validation loss is a lot worse then training loss.
+At least the former might hint to some overfitting.
+The [box predictor has an option for dropout](https://github.com/tensorflow/models/blob/master/research/object_detection/protos/box_predictor.proto) which was used.

+The expted improvement did not happen.
+Setting this option did not have any effect at all on training.

+### Augmentations
+[none]: ./writeup_images/augmentations/no_augmentation.png "None"
+[gray]: ./writeup_images/augmentations/gray.png "Grayscale"
+[brightness_bright]: ./writeup_images/augmentations/brightness_bright.png "Brightness Bright"
+[brightness_dark]: ./writeup_images/augmentations/brightness_dark.png "Brightness Dark"
+[contrast_high]: ./writeup_images/augmentations/contrast_high.png "Hight Contrast"
+[saturation_little]: ./writeup_images/augmentations/saturation_little.png "Little Saturation"
+[saturation_lot]: ./writeup_images/augmentations/saturation_lot.png "Lot Saturation"
+[hue]: ./writeup_images/augmentations/hue.png "Hue"
+[black_patches]: ./writeup_images/augmentations/black_patches.png "Black Patches"

+One more method to help improve reults are augmentations.
+Here the object detection API provides a lot some of which are going to be discussed below.

+Two, a horizontal flip and a random crop were already used in the reference model  and kept in everything after that since they seem to amke a lot of sense.

+A vertical flip was not included since there is no normal road scenario in which the car would be upside down.
+Scaling was not used either as this, in one direction, is already a subset of cropping, in he other padding would be needed which brings its own complications.

+#### No augmentation
+Below one representative image without any augmentations to compare against.

+![alt text][none]

+#### Gray
+Grayscale could simulate rain or fog.

+![alt text][gray]

+#### Brightness
+Changing the brightness could simulate very sunny days (probably with the sun coming in from the front) as well as darker times. i.e. morning or evening.

+![alt text][brightness_bright]
+![alt text][brightness_dark]

+#### Contrast
+A change in contrast could supposedly make edge detection in the network more flexible.
+Below is an example with a higher contrast.

+![alt text][contrast_high]

+#### Saturation
+Going down with the saturation leads towards grayscale but is not as extreme.
+Going up leads to stronger colours, sometimes too strong as teh example below.
+Staying in the default limits seems to do just tine though.

+![alt text][saturation_little]
+![alt text][saturation_lot]

+#### Hue
+Changes in hue quickly lead to unnatural transformations (below).
+But when kept small, i.e. within defaults, the variations are modest and could be useful.

+![alt text][hue]

+### Black patches
+Random black patches were used as well as a means to simulate object occlusions.
+The default seemed to etreme though and the the overall size, number, and probability was lowered.

+Below is one typical example containing all augmentations.

+![alt text][all]

+### Final results
+[final_training_results]: ./writeup_images/augmented_training.png "Final training results"
+[precision]: ./writeup_images/precision.png "Precision"
+[recall]: ./writeup_images/recall.png "recall"

+The final pipeline for training with augmentations can be found in `pipeline_files/pipeline_augmented.config`.
+The trainign results are below.

+![alt text][final_training_results]

+The results are only marhinally better than without the additional augmentations.
+The main difference is that saturation does not seem to set in as early and training over more epochs leads to some benefits.

+Data for precision and recall of the validation data is dispalyed below.

+![alt text][precision]
+![alt text][recall]

+We find that from both metrics that the detection of large objects works quite well whereas small objects are problematic.
+One thing to try here migt be to work higher resolution images.
+But as the larger onjects are the closer ones, this is also the more important metric for us and all together it seems to be solid overall result.